Software Testing for Extended Reality Applications: A Systematic Mapping Study: Mapping Study

 \subsubsection{Classification Scheme}

-The classification scheme organises the primary studies into board categories to provide a structured overview of the research field~\citep{kitchenham2007guidelines}.
-Following the guidelines by \citet{petersen2015GuidelinesConductingSystematic}, we applied both topic-independent and topic-specific classifications.
+The classification scheme organises the primary studies into broad categories to provide a structured overview of the field~\citep{kitchenham2007guidelines}.
+Following the guidelines by \citet{petersen2015GuidelinesConductingSystematic}, we applied topic-independent classification, including publication venue and research type, and topic-specific classification.

-For topic-independent classifications, studies are categorised by their publication venue, in this mapping study, venue type and venue domain specifically, and research type, as suggested by ~\citet{petersen2015GuidelinesConductingSystematic}.

-For topic-specific classification, the goal is to categorize studies according to their primary focus areas or themes.
-This is achieved through a systematic keywording of abstracts method, as outlined by~\citet{petersen2008SystematicMappingStudies}.

-More specifically, the topic-specific classification process consists of two phases.
-In the first phase, the authors read the abstract of each study to identify keywords and concepts reflecting the research problem and focus area.
-If the abstracts lack clarity, the introduction and conclusion sections are reviewed for additional context to make the decisions.
-In the second phase, the keywords from different studies are consolidated into broader categories to provide a high-level understanding of the research topics.
-For example, studies with keywords like \emph{``automated functional testing, requirements engineering, test generation''} and \emph{``agent-based testing, automated testing, interactive systems''} could be merged into the broader category of \emph{``automated testing''}.

-To ensure reliability and reduce bias, the classification process involves a collaborative approach with three authors.
-One author performs the classification for all primary studies, and two additional authors independently classify half of the primary studies each.
-Disagreements are resolved through a consensus meeting, following the guidelines of \citet{petersen2015GuidelinesConductingSystematic}.

-This approach enhances the accuracy and reliability of the classification, ensuring a robust understanding of the research domain.
+For topic-specific classification, we utilised the systematic keywording of abstracts method outlined by~\citet{petersen2008SystematicMappingStudies}, extracting keywords from abstracts (consulting introductions and conclusions when needed) to consolidate them into broader categories.
+To ensure the reliability of keywording, one author classified all studies, while two others independently classified half each, with disagreements resolved through consensus meetings.